ElisaGotelli/ssgs-calc/README.md

 4. [License](#License)

 ## Requirements:
+- The Node.js v20.x version or higher is recommended
 - Interaction with the user takes place through the terminal, in the file [app.js](app.js).
 - When launched, the program displays:
   * A welcome message